Glaive-Free-Fire/MGQP-Map-Editor/README.md

    - Each block (ShowText, ShowTextAttributes, ShowChoices, When, JumpToLabel, Label, Script, ScriptMore, etc.) is shown as a separate editable area.
    - Japanese text (if loaded) is shown above the corresponding Russian block for reference.
    - Use the "+" button to split long text blocks.
 The editor will automatically insert a generated ShowTextAttributes block (with `#+`) after every 4 ShowText blocks.
-   - Use the "-" button to remove blocks.
+   - Use the "-" button to remove blocks (soft deletion preserves structure).
    - Use the **Split Lines** button to automatically split all long text blocks in the file at once.
    - **NEW:** Related blocks (JumpToLabel/Label, Script/ScriptMore) are automatically synchronized when you edit one of them.